onsip/onsip_call_assistant_chrome/README.md

 oren@onsip.com

 ## OnSIP Features
-Will display notifications for incoming & outgoing phone calls.
+Displays notifications for incoming & outgoing phone calls.
 Will rewrite phone numbers on a web page as clickable hyperlinks to do call setup.

 ## Highrise Support
-Will attempt to map a phone number to a Highrise contact and display the name of the contact.
-Will logs calls in Highrise.
+Will attempt to map a phone number to a Highrise contact and display the name of the contact in notification.
+Will log calls in Highrise.

 ## Zendesk Support
 Will attempt to map a phone number to a Zendesk user.
 Will automatically create and display tickets when incoming calls are answered.
 Tickets are pre-filled with basic details about the call.